LebCit/blog-doc-space/views/posts/the-blog.md

 To change the fallback image :

 1. Put your own image under the **images** folder located in the **public** folder.
 2. Open the **singlePostPreview.ejs** file located in the **components** folder under the **views** folder.
 On line 30, replace the path to the `postFeaturedImage`.
-In other words, on line 30, replace `graphic-of-white-camera-on-black-background-no-image-available.webp` by the filename of your image.
+In other words, on line 30, replace `white-camera-on-black-background.webp` by the filename of your image.

 ### Publishing date & tag(s)